A simple tweak to make static shared keys suck less

 • The server computes HASH(x) and verifies that it matches the stored value z.

-At first glance, this may seem as weak as the original method, but there is a key difference: the server no longer stores the actual secret.
-Assuming HASH is a secure hash function, leaking z does not allow an attacker to authenticate.
-In fact, z can be hardcoded into applications and remain publicly visible, while the actual secret x stays only on the client.
+This may seem as weak as the original method, but the server no longer stores the actual secret.
+Assuming HASH is a secure hash function, leaking z does not allow an attacker to authenticate. z can be hardcoded into applications and remain publicly visible, while x stays only on the client.

-Of course, x can still be leaked if the client is compromised, if the connection is intercepted, or if the server logs received values maliciously.
-However, this approach is comparable to hashing passwords instead of storing them in plain text.
-It significantly improves security with minimal effort and negligible performance overhead.
-Since secrets are not subject to dictionary attacks, a single round of a fast, standard hash function is sufficient.
+x can still be leaked if the client is compromised, if the connection is intercepted, or if the server logs received values.
+But this is comparable to hashing passwords instead of storing them in plain text.
+It improves security with minimal effort.
+Since secrets are not subject to dictionary attacks, a single round of a fast hash function is sufficient.

-Authentication tokens use a secret key to sign and verify arbitrary data—this is how HS256 JWT tokens work, for example.
-A typical signing and verification process using a static shared secret follows this pattern:
+Authentication tokens use a secret key to sign and verify arbitrary data.
+This is how HS256 JWT tokens work.
+A typical process using a static shared secret:

 1. A random, static secret k is created and shared between the signer and verifier.